Use Academic Search Complete, ERIC, and Gale Databases for English criticism

 HOW TO DO RESEARCH : A STEP-BY-STEP GUIDE

-Select a database to search from the alphabetical list running down the middle of this page.
+Select a database to search from the alphabetical list running down the middle of this page below.
 We recommend Academic Search Complete but there are many databases to choose from.
-It is the first on the list but appears in the middle - above Agricola.
-That is where you enter the username and password above in red
+It is the first on the list directly below the letter A. That is where you enter the username and password above in red

-For example: if you select Academic- then you have a choice to select all of the listed databases but I suggest Academic Search Complete and Ebooks (the first two choices).
-To make a selection, click the boxes next to them and then click on the yellow Continue button at the top.
+Then you will make a choice of which databases to search.
+You can select all of the listed databases but we suggest limiting your search to Academic Search Complete and Ebooks (the first two choices).
+To do this click the boxes next to these and click on the yellow Continue button at the top of the page.

-If you are still confused or have any questions, please call the Library at 361-354-2737 Monday-Friday from 8 am - 5 pm and we will guide you through your search over the phone.
+If you have any questions, please call the Library at 361-354-2737 Monday-Friday from 8 am - 5 pm and we will guide you through your search over the phone.
 We are here to help you.
-Happy hunting as you research!
+Good luck with your research!

 Off-Campus resources can be accessed by any Student, Staff, or Faculty member that has access to an institutional email account.
-Currently, everyone types in this username and password if you have not previously activated an OpenAthens account:
+Currently, everyone types in this username and password.

 If you are a visitor at CBC and you would like access to our resources, please utilize our resources while on campus.
 CBC Library off-campus resources are not accessible to visitors.